WestonVoglesonger/ARDA/README.md

 ### Vivado-Enabled Features

-When Vivado is available, ALG2SV can perform:
+When Vivado is available, ARDA can perform:

 - ✅ **Real FPGA Synthesis** (not estimation)
 - ✅ **Actual Implementation** with place & route